linnarsson-lab/loompy/README.md

 	"""
 ```

-Create from a Pandas DataFram:
+Create from a Pandas DataFrame:

 ```python
 def create_from_pandas(df, loom_file):